k2view-academy/K2View-Academy/articles/DPM/06_Case_Owner_User_Interface/04_Case_Owner_User_Interface_Details.md

 <p>Duration</p>
 </td>
 <td width="800">
-<p>The duration that this Task is expected to take.
-The time unit that measures the duration can be configured.
-Hours is the most common configuration</p>
+<p>The duration of time this Task is expected to complete.
+The unit of time expressed is configured (hours, minutes).
+Hours is the most common configuration.</p>
 </td>
 </tr>
 <tr>